Our Chief Executive is appointed by the NZHP Board and is one of six members of the Executive Leadership Team.

 Steve has a consulting and communications background and has previously been Managing Director of two organisations whose clients included Fonterra, Mighty River Power, Southern Cross Healthcare and Foodstuffs NZ.

 Grant is responsible for producing our disclosure documents and reports.

 Grant is an experienced executive and has held senior leadership roles as CFO, CEO, Independent Director, Advisor and Banker within various organisations including Masonic Villages & Masonic Care, Ultimate Care Group, Wilson Hellaby and ANZ.

 He brings sound people and commercial judgement, understanding value drivers for boards, shareholders and banks; and a strong awareness of managing financial and reputation risk.

-Jakkie oversees the FPIM Programme, responsible for delivery of the National Technology Solution programme, high-level design of the National Catalogue and the FPIM Service.
+Jakkie oversees the Programmes and Data teams responsible for delivery of the FPIM Oracle National Technology Solution programme and the high-level design of the National Health Catalogue (HSC).

 With 30 years’ experience delivering transformation through people and technology, Jakkie has managed and delivered multi-million dollar global programmes of work across South Africa and New Zealand.

 Prior to joining NZHP, Jakkie was responsible for several of Fonterra’s transformational programmes working in highly regulated environments.

 Rod Treadwell oversees the National Procurement Service.
 Rod brings more than 20 years’ of commercial and procurement experience, predominantly in the health, energy, IT and telecommunications industries.
 He brings exceptional skills in procurement strategy development, sourcing and category management, and people leadership.